ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/How to connect to your UltraSeedbox slot via SSH.md

 **SSH**, also known as **Secure Shell**, is a network protocol that gives users a secure way to remotely access your seedbox.
 With SSH, you can do the following:

-* Provides a secure access for users to your seedbox
+* Provides secure access for users to your seedbox
 * Can be used for secure file transfers to and from your PC
 * Issue remote commands
 * Can be used to diagnose and troubleshoot if there are problems with your apps